Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 The problems we study in this work are locally checkable labeling (LCL) problems, which, roughly speaking, are problems that can be described via local constraints that have to be satisfied in a neighborhood of each vertex.
 In the context of distributed algorithms, these problems were introduced in the seminal work by Naor and Stockmeyer~\cite{naorstockmeyer}, and have been studied extensively since.
 In the modern formulation introduced in~\cite{brandt19automatic}, instead of labeling vertices or edges, LCL problems are described by labeling half-edges, i.e., pairs of a vertex and an adjacent edge.
 This formulation is very general in that it not only captures vertex and edge labeling problems, but also others such as orientation problems, or combinations of all of these types.
-Before we can provide this general definition of an LCL, we need to introduce some definitions.
-We start by formalizing the notion of a half-edge.
+Before we can provide this general definition of an LCL, we need to introduce some further definitions.

+As mentioned above, one of the main motivations behind our work is to develop the unified theory of distributed computing and measurable combinatorics.
+In the context of our current investigation, it turns out that one has to modify the notion of finite graphs of degree $\leq \Delta$ to obtain a perfect analogue of $\Delta$-regular infinite forests in the finite setup.
+Namely, to handle vertices with degrees less than $\Delta$, we add ``virtual" half-edges to these.